CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/changing-transforms.md

 In short, use a sender transform when data needs to be uniformly adjusted regardless of receiver.
 Use a receiver transform if data adjustments are needed for a specific receiver.

-## How to configure a transform schema
+## How to configure a transform template

-Transform schemas are have three main sections:
+Transform templates (schemas) are have three main sections:
 * `extends`: A schema which the current schema extends.
 All values from the specified schema are loaded before the elements in the current schema.
 If there are common elements, the values in the current schema are used.
-* `constants`: A list of constants that are resolved by FHIRPath expressions that are common to all elements in the schema.
+* `constants`: A list of constants that are resolved by FHIRPath expressions that are common to all elements in the template.
+Refer to constants within elements by prefacing their name with a `%` symbol.
-* `elements`: A collection of individual elements that specify which data is selected for transforms and what transforms are performed.
+* `elements`: A collection of individual configurations that specify which data is selected for transforms and what transforms are performed.
+Each element is an individual, self-contained action taken on the data.

+Transform elements either specify the value to be transformed, or link to another transform template to be processed.
-Here's an example of a transform schema (specifically, a sender transform):
+Here's an example of a transform template (specifically, a sender transform):

 ```
 extends: ../default-sender-transform